Alfredredbird/tookie-osint/README.md

 # 📦 Discord Bot
-    As our community was mass reported, our bot has come to a end.
+    As our community was mass reported, and now our bot has come to a end.
     With the hard descion, we will not be providing our tool in Discord anymore.
     Our community discord server has also been delted as a result.